LMikhail/Tipster/docs/en/general/roadmap.md

 *   [ ] **Performance Optimization:**
     *   Profiling and benchmarking of key operations (unification, search).

+**Success Criteria:**
+*   The logic engine correctly finds all solutions for complex recursive queries (e.g., pathfinding in graphs).
+*   A comprehensive set of unit and integration tests covers more than 90% of the core logic.
+*   Benchmarks show performance comparable to or exceeding similar functions in well-known Prolog systems for representative tasks.
+*   The core API (`def`, `defn::l`, etc.) is stable and well-documented.

 **Current Status (based on `v0.0.3`):**
 *   Stub macros for `deffact` and `defrule` are implemented.
 *   Simplistic unification without backtracking.